 Each pillar has its own supporting content and metrics of how Home Depot reflects them.
 Their brand pillars are the launching pad for community programs, like the Homer Fund grants and scholarships and the Home Depot Foundation for skilled trade training and education.

-Home Depot created a highlight video to show the impact of its ESG brand pillars, which is an example of supporting content to extend their reach.
+Home Depot even created a highlight video to show the impact of its ESG brand pillars, which is an example of supporting content to extend their reach.

 As a way to distinguish them from their commercial rivals, Samsung went all-in on their brand pillars.
 This included investing in an R&D department committed to identifying areas for innovation and new technologies, and differentiating from giants like Apple with intentional mobile design.